 Description:

-A Governmental Entity seeks applicants for the position of Associate General Counsel.
-This position serves the Commission as a member of the agency's legal department under the supervision of the General Counsel.
+The Associate General Counsel is an important position within the Legal Division of the Massachusetts Gaming Commission.
+This position serves the Commission as a member of the agency's legal department under the supervision of the Deputy Chief General Counsel.
 As part of the legal team, the Associate General Counsel will be called upon to offer legal advice and strategy on a wide variety of matters throughout the agency pertaining to the regulatory oversight of casino gaming, sports wagering, horse racing, and other matters under the Commission's purview.
 Unique issues may arise daily that require careful research, thoughtful analysis, and response, to which the person serving in this capacity will be expected to diligently attend.
 Ultimately, the Associate General Counsel assists in helping to ensure that the legal team provides sound, timely, and ethical legal advice to all Commissioners and agency staff.

 Duties and responsibilities include, but are not limited to, the following: